ThaisaMirely/events-programming-for-women/README.md

 :warning: important points:

 - turtoriais some materials may contain pictures and most often license associated with them .
 Read before use them;
 - another important thing is not to use the material for commercial purposes.
 Most were made to free events (I think all), so we will not ' break ' the principle of use.
-OK? :Thumbsup: :bowtie:
+OK? :thumbsup: :bowtie:
-- feel free to share , always remembering to give proper crétidos the creator .
-(This is true not only here more for everything in life :ok_hand:)
+- feel free to share ,always remembering to give due credit to the creator(This is true not only here more for everything in life :ok_hand:)

 :checkered_flag: you saw a problem , either leave a message or give a tip? [@thaisa_mirely](https://twitter.com/thaisa_mirely)  :speech_balloon: :dancer: